leiteszeke/react-notes/README.md

-# Increase Front End Test
+# React Notes

 ## How to run

-- Unzip or clone the project
+- Clone the repository
 - Move to project directory
-- Run `npm install`
+- Run `npm install` to install project dependencies
 - Run `npm start` - React run on port 3000 unless you are using it, CLI ask for use another port.

 # How to see